abeakkas/ipho-unofficial.org/src/README.md

 * Columns: country code, name, website, if former

 ##### database/2020.csv:
-* Columns: rank, name, country code, medal
+* Columns: rank, name, country code, medal, website

 ## Notes
 * Fahim Tajwar@2017 and Mohammad Fahim Tajwar@2014 from Bangladesh are not the same person